developwithpassion/vrundler/README.md

 * Refactored from a script I wrote years ago, didn't write tests for it
 * I've used it successfully for a long time (about 4 years).
 * It's optimized for my workflow.
 YMMV.
+* Tested on both windows running under mingw and osx

 ##License